11 Impressive Health Benefits of Avocado

-Contains the B vitamin folic acid
+It contains the B vitamin folic acid:

 Folic acid helps to prevent birth defects, such as spina bifida, in the womb.

-Encourage proper liver function
+Encourage proper liver function:

 The best method to support your hardworking liver is to assist it in performing at its best.

-Avocados can also help protect you from free radicals by increasing the synthesis of glutathione, the body’s most powerful anti-oxidant.
+Avocados can also help protect you from free radicals by increasing the synthesis of glutathione, the body’s most powerful antioxidant.